ipeternella/todos/README.md

 ## Spring Powered
 * Based on the Spring framework.
 * Implements CRUD functionalities for todos.
-* Uses mongoDB as the main database (but also has the option to run an embedded mongoDB version)
+* Uses mongoDB as the main database (but also has the option to run an embedded mongoDB version).

 ## TDD developed
 * Groovy language to write unit tests.